Lab celebrates 70 years of research, looks ahead

 Ross McDonald speaks about magnetic coils at the National High Magnetic Field Laboratory.
 New Mexican Photo.

 The lab celebrated its 70th anniversary last week with nostalgic memories, memorable talks, community visits and employee reunions.
 LANL Director Charles McMillan opened the first day of an anniversary conference (the second day was devoted to classified subjects) by recalling the grim circumstances of the lab’s beginning in the early days of World War II.
-But he also invited an open discussion of the decades to come. (
+But he also invited an open discussion of the decades to come.
+(Full Story)

 Lab celebrates 70th